rabblerouser/rabblerouser/README.md

 Now open http://localhost:8080 again in your browser, and make sure the registration form still loads.
 If it doesn't load, wait a minute and try again, as the application may still be compiling or starting up.

 > The first command tells Cage that we want to run that particular application from local source code.
-The first time you do this, it will automatically clone the source code for you.
-Next we need to install all of the dependencies locally before we can run the code - we can use `cage run <app_name> <command>` for one-off actions like this.
-The installation will happen inside a docker container, but through the magic of volume-mounting, they'll be written to your regular hard drive outside the container.
+If you don't already have the code, then cage will clone it for you automatically!
+Next we need to install the app's dependencies - we can use `cage run <app_name> <command>` for one-off commands like this.
+The installation will run inside a docker container, but through the magic of volume-mounting, the dependencies will be written to your regular hard drive outside the container.

 > Mounting/unmounting does not modify containers that are already running, so you need to apply your changes by running the final command, restarting the container.
-The app will be running inside a docker container just like before, but now it's running from the source code on your hard drive, so we can start making changes!
+Now the app will be running inside a docker container just like before, but this time it's running from the source code on your hard drive, so we can start making changes!

 ### Make a change